Saturday, April 18, 2026

 playing coed volleyball in a dimly lit gym in Seattle

-and went up to block a spike
+and you jumped up to block a spike

 and your right ankle rolled --